 - Rigorous financial controls.
 Accountants are appointed to be responsible officers meeting termly with the school to ensure everything is followed exactly. - Termly Personnel and Resources governor committee meetings with regular budget reports. - Regular meetings with the Headteacher and Chair of Governors. - Weekly meeting with School Business Manager and SLT. - Insurance is organised through an insurance broker, so that advice is more objective and impartial.
-Adequacy of cover regularly reviewed. - · Assets are maximised and disposed of appropriately with paperwork retained to guard against theft.
+Adequacy of cover regularly reviewed. - Assets are maximised and disposed of appropriately with paperwork retained to guard against theft. - Started the introduction of new control software(s) to improve visibility and oversight of Key Data.